Help Beyond Hearing Aids – Do I Need Auditory Training?

-Through Auditory Training, we set goals and teach compensatory strategies to:
+Through Auditory Training Programs and Rehabilitation, we set goals and teach compensatory strategies to:

-• Help improve speech understanding in noise or other challenging listening environments.
+• Improve speech understanding in noise or other challenging listening environments

 Auditory Training is covered by Medicare and most insurance plans when provided by a licensed speech-language pathologist.